graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @internal on FIELD_DEFINITION
 ```

-TODO: make it more clerar that it only hides this for the subgraph it is annotated with internal
+TODO: make it more clerar that it only hides this for the source schema it is annotated with internal
 TODO: rethink firs use-case ... is it really needed?
 TODO: only used in combination with lookup